sanski96yadav/portfolio/dbt_Snowflake/read.md

 It was downloaded from Kaggle and consisted the following columns:

-Framework followed during the analysis:
+Steps followed during the analysis:

 - Downloaded the data from Kaggle (data extraction)
 - After a quick look at the data, built business requirements that can be addressed with it